Emmett Till investigation closed by Justice Department - The Boston Globe

 The Emmett Till Unsolved Civil Rights Crime Act requires the Justice Department to make an annual report to Congress.
 No report was filed in 2020, but a report filed in June of this year indicated that the department was still investigating the abduction and killing of Till.

-The FBI investigation has included a talk with Wheeler Parker, who previously told the AP in an interview that he heard Till whistle at the woman in a store in Money, Mississippi, but that the teen did nothing to warrant being killed.
+The FBI investigation has included a talk with the Rev. Wheeler Parker, who previously told the AP in an interview that he heard his cousin whistle at the woman in a store in Money, Mississippi, but that the teen did nothing to warrant being killed.